straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 Branch of ML moving in direction of AI and robotics.
 Used to solve interacting problems where the data observed up to time t is considered to decide which action to take at time t + 1.
 It is also used for Artificial Intelligence when training machines to perform tasks such as walking.
 Desired outcomes provide the AI with reward, undesired with punishment.
 Machines learn through trial and error.

 ## Upper Confidence Bound (UCB)
+UCB is a deterministic algorith.
+Choose the path with the highest upper confidence bound.

 multi-armed bandit problem
 1. we have D arms.
 Arms are ads that we display to users each time they connect to a web page